digital-asset/docs.daml.com/docs/2.7.0/docs/high-level-intro.rst

 Here’s a deeper look at the problem via the example of a transfer of $100 from Alice’s account in Bank A to Bob’s account in Bank B. (Money is an easily understood example of an asset transferred between parties.
 The same problems occur in other industries with other assets, for example, healthcare claims, invoices or orders.)
 Money cannot simply appear or disappear during a transfer.
 The banks need to ensure that at some point in time, T_0, $100 are in Alice’s account, and at the next point in time, T_1, those $100 are gone from Alice’s account and present in Bob’s account – but at no point are the $100 present in both accounts or in neither account.

 In legacy systems, each bank keeps track of cash holdings independently of the other banks.
 Each bank stores data in its own private database.
-Each bank performs its own processes to validate, secure, modify and regulate the workflows that transfer money.
+Each bank performs its own processes to validate, secure, modify, and regulate the workflows that transfer money.
 The coordination between multiple banks is highly complex.
-The banks have an obligation to limit their counterparty risk - the probability that the other party in the transaction may not fulfill its part of the deal and may default on the contractual obligations.
+The banks are obligated to limit their counterparty risk - the probability that the other party in the transaction may not fulfill its part of the deal and may default on the contractual obligations.

 Today’s common, albeit highly inefficient and costly, solution for a bank account transfer involves the following steps: